dulrich/tdb/README.md

 * libmysqlclient
 * libreadline6

-Copy `config.example.h` to `config.h` and put in the correct credentials.
+Copy `config.example.lua` to `config.lua` and put in the correct credentials.
 `db-setup.sql` has schema and some sample db values.